 Fundraising events provide an opportunity to get people together, tell them more about the work of CRS and raise money.
 In different parts of the country, people have organised curry evenings and tea parties.
 On other occasions, a sponsored event is an opportunity to raise awareness and money.

-The affairs of the Friends of CRS are overseen by a team of six Trustees.
+The affairs of the Friends of CRS are overseen by a team of nine Trustees.
 They have a shared commitment and passion yet each brings different skills and experience to the table.